-While I made this salad for the first time in the dead of winter, it really works well in any season.
+While I made this Mandarin orange salad for the first time in the dead of winter, it really works well in any season.
 Avocado and oranges belong together.
 The acidic sweetness of the mandarin oranges plays off the creamy avocado and is complimented by the savory scallion.
 The celery and walnuts bring a nice contrasting texture.
 Basically, every crunchy bite is full of refreshing flavor.

 Mandarin Orange Salad

 4 celery stalks, chopped on a bias

-10.5 ounce can o mandarin oranges packed in juice, drained
+10.5 ounce can of mandarin oranges packed in juice, drained

 1 scallion, chopped